hlilab/savont/README.md

 ## Why savont?

-- Savont can resolve ASVs that differ by a single nucleotide.
-This differs from existing long-read workflows that do fuzzy OTU-like clustering.
+- Savont can resolve ASVs that differ by a single nucleotide, **even for nanopore reads.** This differs from existing nanopore workflows for OTU-like clustering.
 - For ONT amplicons, savont requires ~10x less depth to generate ASVs compared to DADA2 / UNOISE.
 - Savont also has built-in support for full taxonomic profiling (fastq -> abundance table) for several rRNA databases.